zaytiri/handbrake-recursive-folder-video-converter/README.md

 - all the files' information, files' original size and converted size;
 - if the file was successfully encoded;
-- the size difference between all files.
+- the size difference between all files;
+- a list of files and their absolute paths which were not converted successfully;
+- a list of files and their absolute paths which were skipped during encoding.

 Initially, this project has the aim of reducing files size to ocupy the least amount of space in the disk and comparing between original size and converted size, but since a user can input a custom command, this can also be used just to convert a lot of files in a folder for other purposes.